I never considered getting back with either of my ex’s.

 Handling other people’s reactions can be difficult as well.
 The people that love you witnessed the devastation, heard about the fights, the affair, or the silent treatment.
 They may have misgivings that they either voice openly or keep to themselves.

 This is true especially if either of you have trash-talked the other.
-You may have done the work to forgive, but others may need more time.
-You cn talk about how to help others accept and trust this new alliance so that you’ll have their support.
+You may have done the work to forgive, but others may need more time to accept and trust this new alliance.
+Having open discussions with them about the work you two have done together to explain how things have changed might be necessary to have their support.

 If you do decide to try again, remember you want to build a new relationship, with fresh patterns of communication and different expectations.

 You cannot go back.
-But you can go forward.
+You can’t recreate what was.
+But you can gently go forward.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!